oracle/coherence-operator/docs/samples/operator/metrics/README.md

 # Metrics

-*Note:* Metrics are only available for Coherence 12.2.1.4.0 and above.
+> Note, use of Prometheus and Grafana is only available when using the
+> operator with Coherence 12.2.1.4.

 # Table of Contents